 Dentists sometimes dub zirconia "ceramic steel" for its resilience.
 Unlike traditional porcelain, which is glassy and brittle, zirconia is polycrystalline with no glass phase, meaning it resists crack propagation exceptionally well.
 The result is a crown that can withstand heavy chewing forces and bruxism without chipping or breaking easily.

-Most zirconia bridges or crowns are fabricated with CAD/CAM technology.
+Most zirconia bridges or crowns are fabricated with CAD/CAM technology .
 After the tooth is prepped and an impression (digital scan or physical mold) is taken, a dental lab mills the crown from a solid disk of zirconia.
-The crown is milled in an enlarged, soft state, then sintered at high temperature to achieve full density and strength.
+The crown is typically milled from a pre-sintered zirconia blank in an oversized form to compensate for sintering shrinkage, then sintered at high temperature to reach final density and strength.
 This process yields a very precise fit and a very hard restoration.

 Many dental labs often stain and glaze the crown for a final color match, or they polish it to a smooth sheen.
 The entire workflow – design, milling, and sintering – leverages advanced equipment to ensure accuracy.